 You could refreeze your ham in about two to three days after removing it from the freezer.
 According to food specialists and the US food regulation unit (FDA), ham thawed using the refrigerator can only be frozen again after four days.

 If the ham was thawed using the natural method of putting it out in the open or using the oven to heat, you should consume it immediately.
 Read more on if you can refreeze thawed ham and how to do it properly.

 The explanation behind eating an oven or naturally thawed ham is that the temperature at which the ham has been heated leaves room for bacteria to infest the food.

 Having known this, let’s explore the different knowledge on how you can freeze, thawing, and cook your delicious and tasty ham.

 Can You Refreeze Ham?

 Yes, you can.
 Ham, both cooked and uncooked, will still retain its freshness after thawing.
 Consequently, you can refreeze ham meat.
-Freezing ham is the best way to preserve the pork meat.
+Freezing ham is the best way to preserve pork meat.

 Moreover, the meat, if thawed properly, still maintains a level of freshness.
-However, leaving thawed ham in room temperature for too long can affect refreezing texture and taste of the ham.
+However, leaving thawed ham at room temperature for too long can affect refreezing texture and taste of the ham.
 It is best to thaw, take the portion needed and refreeze immediately.

 You Refreeze Cooked Ham?